South Dakota Tenant Background Check

 South Dakota Tenant Laws

-In South Dakota, rent is due at the beginning of each month.
-If rent is paid late, the landlord may charge a late fee of up to 10% of the rent.
-Landlords may not charge a late fee if the rent is paid within five days of the due date.
+Rent in South Dakota is due at the start of every month.
+The landlord may assess a late fee of up to 10% of the rent if the rent is paid after the due date.
+However, the landlord cannot impose a late fee if the rent is paid within five days of the due date.

-It is illegal for landlords in South Dakota to discriminate against tenants based on race, color, national origin, sex, religion, familial status, or disability.
+Landlords cannot discriminate against tenants in South Dakota based on their race, color, national origin, sex, religion, familial status, or disability.

-These are the basic laws governing landlords and tenants in South Dakota.
-For more information, contact the South Dakota Department of Labor and Regulation.
+These are South Dakota's fundamental laws governing landlords and tenants.
+Contact the South Dakota Department of Labor and Regulation for more details.

 Use The Koleman Group LLC As Your Tenant Background Check Company Today!

 With our services you can conduct a tenant background check today.
 Call 618-398-3900, or email us today @ firstname.lastname@example.org for a free consultation.

 Note: This information is not intended to be legal advice.
 Please consult with your own legal counsel for advice related to your state/locality.
 All background checks follow local, state, and, federal FCRA Laws.